Summer’s here, which means it’s time to don your sequins, hit the streets and celebrate diversity at a Pride parade or festival.

 Although this year marks only the ninth Pride in Prague, the city itself has been LGBTIQ-friendly for years.
 LGBTIQ bars and clubs have sprung up substantially in the last few years, and especially since the first Prague Pride took place in 2011.
 The Pride Festival lasts for a week and the actual parade takes place this year on 11 August, starting at Wenceslas Square and making its way to Letná Park.

 Where to stay: The city centre is the most alive with festivities and a music festival is held in Letná Park, where the parade ends.
 Vinohrady, a district with the highest number of gay-friendly bars, is a great area to stay and the Louren Hotel is a popular choice among the LGBTIQ community.

 Lisbon is the place to be in Portugal for Pride celebrations © William Perugini / Shutterstock

 Despite several laws recognising the equal rights of the LGBTIQ community in Portugal, Lisbon is one of few places in the country that openly welcomes the community and celebrates Pride Week accordingly.

-The celebrations start with Marcha do Orgulho LGBT (Lisbon Pride Parade, 16 June) and end with the Arraial Lisboa Pride (Lisbon Gay Pride Village, 23 June).
+The celebrations start with Marcha do Orgulho LGBT (Lisbon Pride Parade) and end with the Arraial Lisboa Pride (Lisbon Gay Pride Village).
 Praça do Comércio turns into a multi-event venue with street food stalls, bars, live music, and family activities.